 Simply put, scale refers to the mineral deposits that amass when water with calcium and magnesium is heated.
 Ted R. Lingle writes in The Coffee Brewing Handbook, “These deposits occur as the water is heated and the calcium and magnesium make water combine with silica, sulfate, and carbonate to precipitate out of the solution and attach to metallic surfaces.”

-“There is a sweet spot where coffee flavor is maximized and equipment integrity is maintained,” says Maxwell Colonna-Dashwood, three-time UK Barista Champion and co-author of Water for Coffee.
+“There is a sweet spot where coffee flavor is maximized, and equipment integrity is maintained,” says Maxwell Colonna-Dashwood, three-time UK Barista Champion and co-author of Water for Coffee.
 The forthcoming book is based on extensive scientific research Colonna-Dashwood carried out with co-author Christopher H. Hendon, a computational chemist who works as a post-doctoral scholar at MIT.

-Although Water for Coffee does share an “ideal brewing window,” the best filtration system for a specific coffee shop depends largely on the local water.
+Although Water for Coffee shares an “ideal brewing window,” the best filtration system for a specific coffee shop depends mainly on the local water.
 “Filtration methods can be broken into two main categories at the moment—reverse osmosis and ion-exchange cartridge,” says Colonna-Dashwood.
 “They work in specific and different ways.
 In effect, the source water dictates the type of water that comes out of the other end.”

-Colonna-Dashwood says, “The problem is that if cartridges aren’t changed regularly enough or reverse osmosis managed properly, then scale problems can hit you out of nowhere in a hard water area.
-The benefit of a really soft water area is that scale should almost never be a problem, but getting the best out of the coffee may be a little tricky.”
+“The problem is that if cartridges aren’t changed regularly enough or reverse osmosis managed properly, then scale problems can hit you out of nowhere in a hard water area,” Colonna-Dashwood says.
+“The benefit of a soft water area is that scale should almost never be a problem, but getting the best out of the coffee may be tricky.”
 Colonna-Dashwood recommends using a titration kit to test the quality of one’s water.
-In the States, café owners and baristas can learn more information about their local water supply from water.usgs.gov.
+In the States, café owners and baristas can learn more about their local water supply from water.usgs.gov.

-In some circumstances it might be necessary to use a citric acid-based descaling solution.
-One should be cautious about using a cleaner anywhere residue could have an adverse effect on coffee flavor, such as in a water boiler.
-You also must check your warranty, because accessing some components of the machine could void it.
+In some circumstances, it might be necessary to use a citric acid-based descaling solution.
+One should be cautious about using a cleaner anywhere residue could harm coffee flavor, such as in a water boiler.
+You also must check your warranty because accessing some components of the machine could void it.
 In that case, call a professional technician.